Join the BOLD Learning Community!

 THREE MAIN COMPONENTS

-- Develop and strengthen leadership skills that will contribute to your academic and social success
+3. Explore the relationship between identity and leadership experience/styles.
+You will strengthen and develop leadership skills that will contribute to your academic and social success

-Multicultural Liaison Officer and BOLD Learning Community Coordinator
+Director of Multicultural Student Success and BOLD Learning Community Coordinator

 102 Catt Hall

 College of Liberal Arts and Sciences.
 Iowa State University

 Safe Spaces and Learning Environments: BOLD was created in 2014 and was designed to support students of color on a college-wide scale.
 Current research and best practices are incorporated to the design of the learning community.
 Research shows that the success of students of color depends on the following: sense of belonging on campus; a connection to students, staff, and faculty who reflect and understand their diverse experiences and identities; and a safe space to have a dialogue about their current experiences.
 Thus, the different components in BOLD directly meet those needs.